mendix/docs/content/apidocs-mxsdk/apidocs/studio-apis-for-pluggable-widgets.md

 This guide explains the APIs Mendix Studio and Studio Pro offer so you can build better pluggable widgets.
 Specifically, you can use these APIs and modules to alter pluggable widgets' preview appearances while working in Mendix Studio or Studio Pro's Design Mode.

 In contrast, [Client APIs Available to Pluggable Widgets](/apidocs-mxsdk/apidocs/client-apis-for-pluggable-widgets) is meant for pluggable widget development once your app project is running in the client.
-The following APIs are available in Mendix 8.0.0 and higher.
+This guide's APIs are available in Mendix 8.0.0 and higher.

 ## 2 Values API